JiHong88/suneditor/README.md

                   ]

 // Display-------------------------------------------------------------------------------------------------------
-position        : The position property of suneditor.               default: null {string}
-display         : The display property of suneditor.                default: 'block' {string}
-popupDisplay    : Size of background area when activating dialog window ('full'||'local') default: 'full' {string}
+popupType    : Size of background area when activating dialog window ('full'||'local') default: 'full' {string}

+// Statusbar-------------------------------------------------------------------------------------------
-// Bottom resizing bar------------------------------------------------------------------------------------------- resizingBar     : Show the bottom resizing bar.
+statusbar     : Show the bottom resizing bar.
                   If 'height' value is 'auto', it will not be resized. default: true {Boolean}
-showPathLabel   : Displays the current node structure to resizingBar.  default: true {Boolean}
+statusbar_showPathLabel   : Displays the current node structure to statusbar.  default: true {Boolean}
-resizeEnable  : Enable/disable resize function of bottom resizing bar.   default: true {Boolean}
+statusbar_resizeEnable  : Enable/disable resize function of bottom resizing bar.   default: true {Boolean}
-resizingBarContainer: A custom HTML selector placing the resizing bar inside.
+statusbar_container: A custom HTML selector placing the resizing bar inside.
                       The class name of the element must be 'sun-editor'.
                       Element or querySelector argument.     default: null {Element|String}
                       ex) document.querySelector('#id') || '#id'

 // Character count-----------------------------------------------------------------------------------------------
 charCounter     : Shows the number of characters in the editor.
-                  If the maxCharCount option has a value, it becomes true. default: false {boolean}
+                  If the charCounter_max option has a value, it becomes true. default: false {boolean}
-charCounterType : Defines the calculation method of the "charCounter" option.
+charCounter_type : Defines the calculation method of the "charCounter" option.
                   'char': Characters length.
                   'byte': Binary data size of characters.
                   'byte-html': Binary data size of the full HTML string.   default: 'char' {string}
-charCounterLabel: Text to be displayed in the "charCounter" area of the bottom bar.
+charCounter_label: Text to be displayed in the "charCounter" area of the bottom bar.
-                  Screen ex) 'charCounterLabel : 20/200'.           default: null {string}
+                  Screen ex) 'charCounter_label : 20/200'.           default: null {string}
-maxCharCount    : The maximum number of characters allowed to be inserted into the editor. default: null {number}
+charCounter_max    : The maximum number of characters allowed to be inserted into the editor. default: null {number}

 // Width size----------------------------------------------------------------------------------------------------
 width           : The width size of the editor.                     default: clientWidth||'100%' {Number|String}